gnd/generative-stalagmite/README.md

 Now go to [http://localhost:5000/stalagmite](http://localhost:5000/stalagmite) !
 Each load of the page will generate a new stalagmite.

+## Parameters
-To modify the OpenAI prompt, edit the `PROMPT` variable in he .env file.
+You can modify several parameters of this app in the .env file.

+`RESOLUTION=1024`
+Sets the horizontal and vertical resolution of the output image.
+Allowed values are 256,512 and 1024.